 Next, don’t get on Triberr when you are baking or you may burn the brownies as I did years ago.

 A Little Triberr History

-A lot has changed since 2012 including the ownership of this blog sharing tool called Triberr.
-Actually in February of 2016 it was sold to Charlie Patel of 99 Robots from New Jersey in the United States.
-(I wonder if any relation to the Neal Patel?)
+Now, a lot has changed since 2012 including the ownership of this blog sharing tool called Triberr.
+Actually, in February of 2016, it was sold to Charlie Patel of 99 Robots from New Jersey in the United States.
+(I wonder if any relation to Neal Patel?)